Last updated: 16/02/17

 The global free trade agenda has endured a nightmare 2016.

-Each of the big four deals in the pipeline – TTP, TTIP, TISA and CETA – has found itself in roughly the same position: Fighting for its life.
+Each of the big four deals in the pipeline – TTP, TTIP, TISA and CETA – found itself in roughly the same position: Fighting for its life.

 The combination of public opposition and intergovernmental disagreement, bolstered by leaks and PR disasters, has derailed this generation of multilateral agreements which have long been controversial for their focus on deregulating key areas – including environmental rules – and empowering corporations to challenge governments.